h3x4g0ns/enkaboard/README.md

 ![final](imgs/final.jpg)

-My remix of a dactyl manuform with a custom keymap running KMK on the RP2040.
+My remix of a dactyl manuform with a custom keymap running KMK fw on the RP2040.

 ![layer1](imgs/layer1.png)
 ![layer2](imgs/layer2.png)